brianlondregan36/popup-project/README.md

 (widgetexample) - example of using the 'widget library' module to add a styled gauge or progress bar onto your report page

+(cloudexample) - using vanilla javascript and CSS to change the size of the words, this will analyze a large corpus of text and output the most commonly used words found in that text

 .WIDGET-LIBRARY USAGE.